-FULL COST RECOVERYPOLICY 8752
+FULL COST RECOVERY-POLICY 9210

-(Revised 2/99)
+(Revised and renumbered from 8752 xx/2021)

-The state policy is for departments to recover full costs whenever goods or services are provided for others (Requirements for General Fund departments are included in Government Code (GC) Sections 11010 and 11270).
-This policy, which applies to all departments regardless of funding sources, is to be followed in all cases except where statutes prohibit full cost recovery.
+The state’s policy is to recover full costs whenever agencies/departments provide goods or services for others.
+See the requirements for General Fund agencies/departments in Government Code sections 11010 and 11270.
+This policy applies to all agencies/departments regardless of funding sources, except where statutes prohibit full cost recovery.

-The full cost of goods or services includes all costs attributable directly to the activity plus a fair share of indirect costs which can be ascribed reasonably to the good or service provided.
-SAM Section 8752.1 contains a discussion of the cost elements to include.
+The full cost of goods or services includes all direct costs attributable to the activity plus a fair share of indirect costs, including central service costs that can be reasonably attributed to the good or service provided.
+See SAM Section 9211 for more information on the cost elements.

+This chapter describes the methodology and required documentation for the recovery of costs through an Indirect Cost Rate Proposal and/or a Cost Allocation Plan.